 Assess the applicant for Class 1 and Class 2 medical certificates as having a colour vision deficiency that is not of aeromedical significance provided the medical certificate is issued with the following restrictions-

 'Not valid for flight in the vicinity of a controlled aerodrome unless the aircraft is in radio contact with aerodrome control.'

 'Not valid for air operations carrying passengers.'
-'Not valid for night flying.'

 12. Practical demonstration of ability in an operational colour vision assessment